Before jumping directly to heat sinks, let us first have a review on power and how to calculate it.

 Types of Thermal Heat-Resistant Materials

-Heat-resistant materials provide safety advantages, especially to individuals working in heated environments or materials.
+Heat-resistant materials provide safety advantages, especially to individuals working in heated or hot environments (steel mills and forgeries).
 A lot of companies are looking for heat-resistant materials for production.
 Also, homeowners need these materials for protection and prevention.
 Heat-resistant materials are now protecting workforces and changing the way many companies do business.

 - Fire Sleeves